top of page

 Book a video consultation with our physios

-How to treat a quad strain or tear
+How to treat a quad tear or strain

-Quad strains are quite common in any sport that involves fast running or sprinting e.g. football or rugby.
-In this article I’ll highlight the 3 components that you have to think about when you rehabilitate a torn quad muscle, but the video I’ve included will walk you through the full rehab process in a lot more detail.
+Quad tears are quite common in any sport that involves fast running or sprinting, e.g. football and rugby.
+In this article, I’ll highlight the three components that you have to think about when you rehabilitate a torn quad muscle, and the video I’ve included will walk you through the full rehab process in a lot more detail.

 Watch the video if you would like a more comprehensive explanation of the rehab process:

-The quadriceps actually consists of 4 muscles that work together and they function in 3 (main) ways:
+The quadriceps actually consists of four muscles that work together and they function in three (main) ways:

 1. Part of it (the Rectus Femoris) helps to flex your hip;